Wednesday March 12, 2025 RadioTherapy Treatment #5 (watch the explanatory video below.)

 But there's a delay, the lab is heavily backlogged:

 I just talked to Paula, Dr. Pasin's office manager.
 She has traced the prostate biopsy DNA delay back to an outside lab that is seriously backlogged.
 At my request she will: A. ask Dr. Pasin to press Dr. Su (at the lab) to expedite. and B. She also agreed to get admin. names and phone numbers at Dr. Su's lab so that I can hound them.
 Next, I will research other labs (not backlogged) that will shorten the wait time.
-Take away: request a more immediate track if your condition will be exacerbated by too long a wait time.

 #2 December 11, 2024 Here's what I've learned since that biopsy.
 The DNA lab came back with a finding of "high risk prostate cancer."
 We later learned that those aggressive cancer cells have "escaped" from the prostate gland into nearby tissue.
 Dr. Pasin referred me to a Dr. Paul Kim, a top tier Stanford grad, Yale Med school, radiation oncologist who is an exceptional teacher in his ability to tell us all the most important information in a direct and sensitive manner.
 For example: precision-targeted-low-dose radiation will take 6 weeks with that low dose treatment 5 days a week to minimize radiation side effects.